jhajibuganas/python-pandas-sqlite/README.md

-# This is my learning exercises.
+# This is my learning exercise in my Python journey.